logo image

 Their son John was King of Scotland from 1292 to 1296.
 He was accused of being controlled by the English, leading to the Wars of Scottish Independence, and him being forced to Abdicate.

 The Reformation in 1560 led to the end of Catholic worship in Scotland.
-This led to the Abbey, as with most others in Scotland at the time, being run down and much of the Stonework being taken for Town or Farm Buildings.
+This led to the Abbey, as with most others in Scotland at the time, being run down with much of the Stonework taken for Town or Farm Buildings.

 It is surprising these impressive Abbeys were not Converted to Protestant Churches.